Chrislee187/ZMachineLib/README.md

 * There is an ongoing effort to get unit-tests written for each operation.
 * There are some feature tests that send games commands for a specific game (I've used Zork I) and check that the game responds as expected.
 * I found a special command(in Zork I at least, not checked elsewhere yet) called `#rand` that seems to allow me to set a seed for testing so that the play-thru is consistent, by consistent we mean that any random in-game events while happen at the same time/place for a given seed.
-* The `#rand` command has allowed me to partially develop (it's a WIP) a complete walk-thru of Zork I that can be executed very quickly to ensure that nothing is broken.
+* An, almost complete, run-thru (339/350 points) of Zork I is implemented as feature test to exercise the ZMachine V3 support.

 # NOTES